-All timesheets or other pay documents shall be in a form prescribed or approved by the Executive Director of Finance and/or the Head of Customer and Business Services and shall be certified by or on behalf of the Senior Executive Officer.
-Each Senior Executive Officer shall maintain a list of officers to authorise time records and other records.
+All timesheets or other pay documents shall be in a form prescribed or approved by the Executive Director of Financial Services and/or the Head of Customer and Business Services and shall be certified by or on behalf of the Service Executive Director / Chief Officer.
+Each Service Executive Director / Chief Officer shall maintain a list of officers to authorise time records and other records.

 All requests and/or information relating to pay, whether in paper or electronic format, shall be authorised.
-A list of officers appointed by Senior Executive Officers to authorise payroll information shall be prepared and submitted to the Head of Customer and Business Services.
+A list of officers appointed by Service Executive Directors / Chief Officer to authorise payroll information shall be prepared and submitted to the Head of the Customer and Business Services.

-Changes to these lists shall be notified timeously to the Executive Director of Finance and/or the Head of Customer and Business Services.
+Changes to these lists shall be notified timeously to the Executive Director of Financial Services and/or the Head of Customer and Business Services.